-5.8 Guaranteed Payment Phase
+5.9 Guaranteed Payment Phase

 If the market value of the fund class units at the credit of your contract equals \$0 and the income base or LWA has a positive value, your contract will not terminate but will move into the guaranteed payment phase.
-Once in the guaranteed payment phase, the contract will continue to provide for payments up to the LWA to you for the life of the annuitant.
+Once in the guaranteed payment phase, the contract will continue to provide for payments up to the LWA to you for the life of the annuitant or, if applicable, the life of the joint life.

 No deposits can be made during the guaranteed payment phase.
-Withdrawals will not be made to pay the Class Plus Fee during the guaranteed payment phase.
+Withdrawals will not be made to pay the Class Plus fee during the guaranteed payment phase.